-Graciela Mochkofsky joined the Craig Newmark Graduate School of Journalism at CUNY in February 2016 as the first director of its bilingual Spanish-language Journalism Program.
+Graciela Mochkofsky joined the Craig Newmark Graduate School of Journalism at CUNY in February 2016 as the first director of its Bilingual Journalism Program.

 She was a political correspondent with La Nación in Argentina, has been a columnist and blogger for El País in Spain, and a contributor to publications in Latin America, Europe, and the U.S., including The California Sunday Magazine, The New Yorker online, and The Paris Review blog.